AFL Sydney: AFL Sydney: 2009 - Present

-2013

-The 2013 season saw Manly added to Premier Division, making a 12-team competition.
-This resulted in six games per round in an 18-round home and away season, with not all teams playing each other twice.

 Manly, the newcomers to the top division, would make an immediate impact as they won their first nine games in Premier Division; shooting straight to the top of the ladder on their way to the minor premiership.

 Sydney Uni and Sydney Hills Eagles fielded teams in the NEAFL in 2013; with their Premier Division teams being the clubs' reserves teams.
 Neither qualified for the finals in Premier Division; with the Eagles finishing on the bottom of the ladder.

 The season was a fall from grace for Balmain.
 The Dockers, after playing in the last two Grand Finals, crashed down the ladder in 2013; and internal tensions boiled over late in the season as 11 players staged a walk-out after five minutes, causing the club to forfeit a Premier Division clash against Wests.

 The walk-out was to be the end of Balmain in Premier Division, as AFL Sydney relegated them to Division One for 2014.
 Also playing their last season in Premier Division this year was Illawarra, after nine years in the top division without a finals appearance and winning only one game this season.

 This season would also be the last for Auburn Tigers as a men's club, after forfeiting several games in Division Two.
 However, Auburn would continue as a women's club until 2018.
 Manly finished the regular season as minor premiers, and defeated St George in the Major Semi-Final to be first team through to the Grand Final.
 Their opponents in the Grand Final would be Pennant Hills, who finished fourth in the regular season but defeated UNSW-ES, North Shore and St George in the finals to make their way through.

 The Demons led by eight points at the long break, but the Wolves made the decisive move in the premiership quarter with three goals to one to turn the half time deficit into a six-point lead at three quarter time.
 The Demons hit the lead early in the last, but the Wolves regained the momentum to regain the lead and take out the Grand Final by eight points; a remarkable achievement in their first season at the top level.